-The compensation of employee's costs for the audited years 2019-2022 were higher than expenditure on goods and services because funded posts were filled.
-Furthermore, the salaries were increased on an annual basis due to cost-of-living adjustment and performance bonus paid to eligible employees while the baseline grant budget allocation received from DHET and National Treasury was reduced.
-The situation will change in the MTEF period because of the instruction from National Treasury to reduce the COE.
-The compensation of employee expenditure constituted 45 percent (R38 million in 2022/2023) of the council's total budget, and it is projected to increase over the medium-term expenditure framework period to R41 million in 2023/2024 and increase to R39 million in 2024/2025 and R40 million in 2025/2026.
+The compensation of employee's costs for the audited years 2020-2023 were higher than expenditure on goods and services because funded posts were filled.
+Furthermore, the salaries were increased on an annual basis due to cost-of-living adjustment, annual notch increases informed by performance outcomes and performance bonuses paid to eligible employees while the Medium-Term Expenditure Framework (MTEF) and the Estimate of the National Expenditure (ENE) were less.
+There is a reduction in compensation of employee's costs for the outer years (2024-27).

+The compensation of employee expenditure constituted 42 percent (R40 million in 2023/2024) of the council's total budget, and it is projected to increase over the medium-term expenditure framework period to R43 million in 2024/2025 and increase to R45 million in 2025/2026 and R47 million in 2026/2027.

-Spending on goods and services for the audited years 2019-2022 and MTEF period is and will be mostly be used to cover contractual obligations such as remuneration to Council Committee members and costs of related logistical arrangements, fixed and variable contract costs, the SAQA contract (which accounts for 7% of goods and service expenditure), printing and publications, payment to Peer Academics, (Peer Academics for evaluation of accreditation and reaccreditation of programmes, as evaluators), membership fees and subscriptions, travel costs and usage of 3G cards and data (mostly due to site visits to HEIs), and payment for the following HEQC subcommittees: Institutional Audits; Accreditation and National and Standards Review.
+Spending on goods and services for the audited years 2020-2023 and MTEF period is and will be mostly be used to cover contractual obligations such as remuneration to Council Committee members and costs of related logistical arrangements, fixed and variable contract costs, the SAQA contract, printing and publications, payment to Peer Academics, (Peer Academics for evaluation of accreditation and reaccreditation of programmes, as evaluators), membership fees and subscriptions, travel costs and usage of 3G cards and data (mostly due to site visits to HEIs), and payment for the following HEQC subcommittees: Institutional Audits; Accreditation and National and Standards Review.
 Catering for meetings, development and implementation of QAF systems and other overheads expenditures complete the list of main spending areas in terms of goods and services.